StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 This mod currently includes:
 -
 * Spectre rodeos and grenade-tossing minions
+* Grunt Captains and NPC Pilots
-* Sniper Spectres, Suicide Spectres, Ghost Pilots, and Cloak Drones that spawn in the mid-late game
+* Sniper Spectres, Suicide Spectres, Ghost Pilots, and Cloak Drones that spawn mid-late game
-* Exclusive weapon mods/attachments
+* Exclusive weapon mods/attachments with original icons
 * Works for Attrition, Hardpoint, CTF, Frontier Defense, and Titan Brawl
-* A rework for the Thunderbolt Titan minigun
+* A drastic rework of the Thunderbolt Titan minigun
+* Destroyer Titan as a rare NPC mini-boss
 * Comes bundled with several other mods!